rafaelromao/keyboards/docs/romak.md

 ![img](https://i.imgur.com/BvpA5vs.png)

-- Romak is the layout used in the default base layer of my keyboards.
+- Romak is the layout used in the base layer of my keyboards.
 - Romak has a higher SFB rate than Colemak, but lower than Workman, and most of this load goes to the stronger fingers.
 - There is a commented out transition path from Qwerty to Romak in the [keymap_blocks.h](../src/qmk/users/rafaelromao/definitions/keymap_blocks.h), similar to Tarmak, but moving _ instead of J.